autopulated/dynamodm/readme.md

 Schemas, and to the built in schemas.

 Schemas from one DynamoDM instance can be used with tables from another.
-Aside from default options, all state is stored within Table instances.
+Aside from default options no state is stored in the API instance.

 ```js
 import DynamoDM from 'dynamodm'